print and electronic books (click covers to enlarge)

 Midwife in the Tire Swing

-coming as ePub and Kindle compatible in summer 2018
+coming as ePub and Kindle compatible in spring 2019

 Lucian Hobart, known as Lucy, age 92, tends sixteen mousetraps—they hang on strings from the handgrips of a high-tech walker his grandson’s shop class built for him.
 Sarah Drye, an estranged daughter, has decided it is high time her father died; she will move in to help: “I am a Death-Doula, a midwife of sorts.
 I help you to die.
 The Death-Doula assembles meaningful things—art, music, poetry—from your life.
 You help her.
 You decorate, hand paint your coffin.
 Cardboard is preferred, biodegradable.”

 In the house Cat, Lucy’s wife, smiles—she has nowhere to go, really.
 Misty twilight murmurings from the always-on bedroom television tell her of baseball and Olympic rowing, Jeopardy and Wheel of Fortune.
 It is enough.
 Caught between despair and boredom, she opts for joy.

 Lucy’s pursuit of the kernel of his being takes him to Brooklyn barrios, 18th century Devonshire, New York City for the assassination of a corrupted judge, to Midlothian, Ohio and his mislaid love, and to the Super Stud Ranch, an all-male brothel in Reno, where Ian Emory Hobart, a grandson, is the featured gigolo.